High quality Sheffield made folding knives and Sheffield made pocket knives along with Sheffield made scissors produced by Sheffield craftsmen

 Many of our commemorative Sheffield knives are on our other web site.
 We have Sheffield made knives from an ancient yew to commemorate the 2015 600th anniversary of the Battle of Agincourt and also commemorative knives for the various Great War Centenaries. one of our unique knives is made from Karelian birch burl and you can go to our other web site by clicking on the image of that Sheffield made knife below.

 Finally do not forget to have a look at our Bowie knives, survival knives and Scottish dirks which we have for sale.
-Knives made in the traditional ways and some like the survival knifes made with high quality toolmakers steel.
+Knives made in the traditional way and some like the survival knifes made with high quality toolmakers steel.
 We also have some knives with snakewood handles.
 A very expensive patterned wood from French Guyana.
-Initially we have some of John Maleham’s knives with hand file work down the spring back with Snakewood handles but soon some of the other folding knives will carry snakewood handles.
+We have some of Michael Harrisons knives with hand file work down the spring back with Snakewood handles but soon some of the other folding knives will carry snakewood handles.
 Like all the knives these are not production line products made in enormous quantities and the availability varies as the result of the availability of the natural materials used in the manufacturing process.

-This is one of the Bushcraft Survival knives made by John and you can click on the picture to go to it or follow the links at the bottom of the page.
-One of our bushcraft knives has grips made from 12th century oak.
-It is a superb item and we have very little of the wood which comes from an ancient beam left
+This is one of the Bushcraft Survival knives made by Michael and you can click on the picture to go to it or follow the links at the bottom of the page.
+Michael Harrison from a 4th genration family of cutlers has taken over the business of A. Wright & Son Limited and he brings with him considerable inherited heirloom skills to the creation of these products.

 Have a look at our two featured knives